"Children increasingly receive the help and support they need from the right people at the righ...

 I am the unitary councillor for the Ethandune division which covers the villages of Coulston, Edington, Bratton, Heywood, Hawkeridge and Dilton Marsh...

-I was elected into this role in March 2014 at a by election following the untimely death of Linda Conley.
-I have been fortunate to have been a Wiltshire resident for nearly 50 years.
+I was initially elected into this role in March 2014 at a by election following the untimely death of Linda Conley.
+I have been fortunate to have been a Wiltshire resident for over 50 years.
 Throughout this time, I have lived in rural communities and therefore have a deep understanding of the specific issues that affect the countryside and the people who live in it.

 I am genuinely pleased to be able to represent the Ethandune division.
 Each of the villages are different and have diverse issues that need addressing.
 Importantly, I am passionate that local people have their voices heard over matters that affect them.
 I believe that serving local communities is the critical part of being a councillor and I very much enjoy meeting people and wherever possible looking to help them with their issues.
 I endeavour to do this with honesty, loyalty and with energy.